 Current Fellows

-Hailing from a diverse list of local, national, and international institutions, our incoming fellows will use our collections to study a wide range of topics in the history and social studies of chemistry, chemical engineering, and the life sciences.
+Our incoming fellows come from institutions around the United States and the world and use our collections to study a wide range of topics in the history and social studies of chemistry, chemical engineering, and the life sciences.

-In addition to our postdoctoral, dissertation, distinguished, and short-term research fellows, this year’s class also includes a cohort of two-year curatorial fellows, the first of its kind at the Institute.
-Scholars from this new fellowship program will assist with ongoing projects as staff members, expanding and exploring interpretive programs for our library and museum.
+In addition to our postdoctoral, dissertation, distinguished, and short-term research fellows, the Beckman Center will once again welcome a two-year curatorial fellow who will assist with ongoing projects as staff members, expanding and exploring interpretive programs for our library and museum.

 The Beckman Center has hosted over 350 scholars from around the world.
 See a list of our fellows, along with their research topics and affiliation at the time of their stay.